White's Tree Frog

 Predators: Snakes, cane toads, quolls, kookaburras, owls, domestic cats and dogs.

-Reproduction: During the mating season (November to February), males grow black pads on their thumbs to help grip females during breeding.
+Reproduction: White's tree frogs breed during the rainy summer season.
+Males grow black pads on their thumbs to help grip females during breeding.
 Females lay clutches of 150-300 eggs in the water.
 The eggs sink after about 24 hours then rest on the bottom for 1-3 days until hatching.
 In prime conditions, tadpoles may metamorphose within 2-3 weeks after hatching.
 Young frogs take 4 to 5 months to reach adult size.
 Females may lay two batches of eggs each season.Behavior: White’s tree frogs are arboreal and primarily nocturnal, although they will often come out in the early evening to call.
 Long limbs and sticky toe pads make these tree frogs excellent climbers.
 They can be found resting motionless on leaves or other vertical surfaces.
 To keep moist in dry conditions, they will burrow or cover themselves with mucus; these behaviors make them highly drought tolerant.
 When threatened, they emit a high-pitched distress call.

 IUCN Status: Least Concern